False confession: Peter Reilly (1973)

-In 1973, 18-year-old Peter Reilly of Litchfield County, Connecticut, was convicted of murdering his mother.
-He had signed a detailed confession after first discovering and informing of the crime, and then being detained and interrogated for many hours with little sleep.
-During this interrogation, with no lawyer present, he agreed to undergo a polygraph, which he was wrongly told he had failed, and was persuaded that only he could have committed the crime.
-He was sentenced to six to sixteen years for manslaughter but freed on appeal in 1976.
+In 1973, 18-year-old Peter Reilly of Litchfield County, Connecticut, was convicted of first-degree manslaughter in the death of his mother, Barbara Gibbons.
+Reilly discovered the body of his mother, who had been stabbed, and immediately reported the crime.
+Police suspected him on the basis of his demeanour, deeming it to be unemotional.
+Reilly was detained and interrogated for over twenty hours with little sleep.
+During this interrogation, with no lawyer present, he agreed to undergo a polygraph, which he was falsely told he had failed, and was persuaded that only he could have committed the crime.
+He signed a detailed confession, which was admitted into evidence at trial.
+He was convicted and sentenced to six to sixteen years for manslaughter.